1coderookie/BSB-LPB-LAN_EN/docs/chap04.md

 - Now select "Arduino Due (Programming Port)" in "Tools/Board" in the main menu of the Arduino IDE.
 If the board doesn't appear in the list, install the library.

 - Select "AVRISP mkII" in "Tools/Programmer".

-- Connect the Due to your computer with the specific USB cable.
-Make sure that you are using the "Programming Port" of the Due, which ist the uSB port in the middle, right next to the connector for the power supply!

 - Upload/flash the sketch to your Arduino by selecting "Sketch/Upload".